ioBroker/iobroker-webcomponent-selectid-dialog/README.md

 # Web component to select objects from ioBroker (admin or web)
+This web component enables the implementation of the Select-ID Dialog for an ioBroker instance.
+It can operate with admin or web instances without requiring authentication.
+If admin/web has authentication enabled, there is no solution for that yet.
+It can work with admin or web instances only without authentication currently.

+Please note that mixed connections from an HTTP page to a WSS server and vice versa (from HTTPS to WS) do not work in most browsers.

-Before dialog creation, the socket file must be loaded.
+Before creating the dialog, the socket file must be loaded.
 You can find the code [here](https://github.com/ioBroker/ioBroker.ws.client/tree/main/dist/esm).

-But it is always better to load the client part from the ioBroker server.
+However, it is always better to load the client part from the ioBroker server.
 ```html
 <script src="http://iobrokerIP:8081/lib/js/socket.io.js"></script>
 <!-- or for web server -->